imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 </div>

--   {% include bc content='Color Coding|Group of Cells...'%} Applies morphometric color coding to a selected group of reconstruction.
+-   {% include bc path='Color Coding|Group of Cells...'%} Applies morphometric color coding to a selected group of reconstruction.
 Note that this option uses the chosen LUT to assign a homogeneous color to each reconstruction in the group based on the chosen metric.

 <div align="left">